joysn/python_algorithms/README.md

 algo_ptyhon19.py - Given a list of numbers,remove and print every third number from a list of numbers until the list becomes empty

+algp_python21.py Given a list of lists, the task is to find the elements which are common in all sublist.

 algo_python23.py - Give a wallet amount and the item cost, find the max amount of items that can be bought from the wallet_amount